Deep Brain Stimulation FAQs

 What are the differences between asleep DBS and awake DBS?

 During awake DBS your surgeon uses a local anesthetic to numb your scalp for the incision, and you are given a mild sedative to help ease any anxiety.
 Tiny recording electrodes are then inserted into your brain to map the path and location of the target.
-If you have Parkinson’s disease you may be required to abstain from your medications to avoid disrupting these cellular recordings.
+If you have Parkinson’s disease, you are usually required to abstain from your medications to avoid disrupting these cellular recordings.
 Once your surgeon is sure of the best path and location for your DBS electrodes, they are inserted and placed at the specified location.

 The idea of being awake and off medications during brain surgery troubles some patients.
 Other patients have physical restrictions that make an awake surgery challenging.
 Asleep DBS with the ClearPoint® system allows you to be placed under general anesthesia during the entire procedure and does not require you to stop taking your medications before the surgery.
-Your surgeon will use live MRI images to guide the surgery, which can also eliminate the need for cellular recording.
+Your surgeon will use live MRI images to guide the surgery, thereby eliminating the need for cellular recording.

 What happens during an asleep DBS procedure?